-Endoscopy department After your colonoscopy and polypectomy Information for patients, relatives and carers After your procedure Today you have had an endoscopic examination of your bowel and possible removal of polyps.
-Though it is unlikely you will have any serious after-effects: - if you have any abdominal discomfort, this is most likely due to the air put in by the doctor during the examination and this effect will not last long - if you pass traces of blood from your back passage, this could be because you had polyps removed or biopsies taken during the examination. - if you have blood clots or large amounts of blood, tell a doctor (see below) as these are not normal If you have had sedation For the next 24 hours, you must not:
+Today you have had an endoscopic examination of your oesophagus, stomach, the first part of your small bowel (duodenum) and your bowel.
+You are unlikely to have any serious after-effects but:

+- If you have any abdominal discomfort, this is most likely due to the air put in by the doctor during the examination and this effect will not last long. - If you pass traces of blood from the back passage, this could be because you had biopsies taken during the examination. - Blood clots or large amounts of blood are not normal and should be reported to a doctor. - If you have a sore throat, this should only be slight and will pass over the next couple of days.